 Christians believe that Mary, the mother of Jesus, lived in Nazareth with her husband, Joseph.
 They believe Mary was in Nazareth when the angel Gabriel revealed that Mary would give birth to the son of God, a baby to be named Jesus.

-A number of burial caves that date to the early Roman period also were discovered close to the inhabited area during the excavations, the authority said.
+A number of burial caves that date to the early Roman period also were discovered close to the inhabited area during the excavations, the authority said (see the tomb of Mariamme near Jerusalem at right, and another example at bottom of this page).
 The discovery was made in the modern city of Nazareth during an excavation in advance of construction of the International Marian Center of Nazareth, which will illustrate the life of Mary.

 An association in Nazareth plans to conserve and display the home's remains in the center.
 It will be built next to the Church of the Annunciation, which stands on the spot where Catholics believe Mary once lived.
 The Church of the Annunciation is in the heart of Nazareth, above an older church and atop the ruins of a church from the Byzantine period.